mmotti/pihole-regex/README.md

 #### Installer Requirements
 This script requires [**Python 3.6+**](https://github.com/mmotti/pihole-regex/issues/16) in order to run correctly.
 It has been written and tested for Raspbian Buster and Ubuntu Server.

+If you experience **syntax errors** due to the use of f-strings, this is likely because your installed version of Python is **below 3.6**.

 #### Why is root (sudo) required by the installer?
 At the time of the scripts creation, it is necessary to run as root in order to modify files in `/etc/pihole` (`regex.list` and `gravity.db`)